RichardoC/kube-audit-rest/README.md

 Due to the failure:ignore there may be missing requests that were not logged in the interests of availability.

+WARNING: This will log all details of the request!
+This namespace should be very locked down to prevent priviledge escalation!

 ## Next steps